sdebaun/cyclic-fire/README.md

 ### Contributions

 Development is driven by in-house developers at the Sparks.Network.
 Public participation (up to and including pull requests) are welcome.
-We are investigating ways to reward outside contributions to the code with both cash and equity.
-Please email [Steve DeBaun](mailto://sdebaun@sparks.network) with suggestions!

 ## Example of Use